 8. Show color control

-It is common to create a color scheme for your website by pairing colors from your company logo with complementary and contrasting colors.
-Once you’ve chosen a color scheme, investigate if it is readable by someone with a visual impairment or color blindness.
+It is common to create a color scheme for your website by pairing those from your company logo with complementary and contrasting colors.
+Once you’ve chosen a scheme, investigate if it is readable by someone with a visual impairment or color blindness.

 9. Use bigger pictures